Hu Yaobang: Tomb

 After Hu's funeral, his body was cremated, and his ashes were buried in Babaoshan.
 Hu's wife, Li Zhao, was unhappy with the location of Hu's grave, and successfully petitioned the government to move Hu's remains to a more suitable site.
 Eventually Hu's remains were moved to a large mausoleum in Gongqingcheng (a county-level city under the jurisdiction of Jiujiang), a city that Hu had helped found in 1955.
 Hu's mausoleum is arguably the most impressive tomb of any senior CCP leader.

 Li Zhao collected money for the construction of Hu's tomb from both private and public sources; and, with the help of her son, they selected an appropriate location in Gongqingcheng.
 The tomb was constructed in the shape of a pyramid, on the top of a hill.
 On 5 December 1990, Hu's ashes were flown to Gongqingcheng, carried by his son, Hu Deping.
 The ceremony was attended by Wen Jiabao, numerous Jiangxi public officials, and 2,000 members of the Communist Youth League.
 Gongqingcheng's factories and schools were closed for the day, allowing 7,000 local citizens to attend.
 At the ceremony, Li Zhao made a speech expressing her gratitude towards the government and for the people who attended.

-Official censorship and rehabilitation

-Media censorship
+Legacy

 The Tiananmen Square protests of 1989 eventually ended in the violent suppression of protesters on 4 June 1989, in which numerous civilians were killed.
 Because the protests had been sparked by the death of Hu Yaobang, the government determined that any public discussion of Hu and his legacy could destabilize China by renewing debate about the political reforms that Hu supported.
-Because of the public association with Hu and the Tiananmen Square protests, Hu Yaobang's name became taboo on the mainland, and the Chinese government is careful to mention him in the media.
+Because of the public association with Hu and the Tiananmen Square protests, Hu Yaobang's name became taboo on the mainland, and the Chinese government was careful to mention him in the media.
 In one example of government censorship, printed media which commemorated the anniversary of his death in 1994 were withdrawn from publication.